quasitar/USPrisonData2004/CodeBook.md

 ### Introduction

-This file describes the data analyzed for presentation in the following Tableau web stoty:
+This file describes the data analyzed for presentation in the following Tableau web story:

 https://public.tableau.com/profile/sean.kalsi#!/vizhome/pris2004/pris2004

-# Data Sources
+### Data Sources

-The data that was used for the presentation was sourced from the folowing 3 sources:
+The data that was used for the tableau presentation was sourced from the following 3 sources:

 US census data compiled from https://www.census.gov/prod/2005pubs/p60-229.pdf Table A-1